Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Data structures and algorithms for sparse arrays and matrices, based on index arrays and simple triplet representations, respectively.

-dfidx — by Yves Croissant, 10 months ago
+dfidx — by Yves Croissant, a year ago

 Indexed Data Frames